adsabs/consul-backup/README.md

     mc/templates/docker/cron/adsws/cronjob.sh

-in "Mission Control" and update `manage.py` to support this functionality.
+in "Mission Control" and update `manage.py` of `adsws` to support this functionality.